25 Things "Perfect" Moms Don’t Want You to Know - Baby Chick

 25 Things “Perfect” Moms Don’t Want You to Know

-MotherhoodPublished December 5, 2017
+Published December 5, 2017

 Share

-Those girls that always post about how perfect their man is.
-How amazing their relationship is and how their marriage is nothing but rainbows and butterflies.
+We all know the “perfect moms.”
+Those girls who constantly post about how perfect their man is.
+How amazing their relationship and marriage are nothing but rainbows and butterflies.
 The high-def pictures of kisses and giggles in the corner of a cozy downtown cafe in the middle of Spring.

 Those moms who always share the most polished moments of motherhood.
 How clean their living room is on a school night.
-How their kids only make straight A’s and start walking at 7 months old and are 60% fluent in Spanish AND Mandarin – all because of the undivided and perfect attention momma gives them.
+How their kids only make straight A’s and start walking at seven months old and are 60% fluent in Spanish AND Mandarin – all because of the undivided and perfect attention momma gives them.

 And let me be honest . . .
+I’ve been guilty of that myself.

 1. She slams her hand in the car door.
 Hard.

 2. She gets zits.
-Sometimes in the weirdest places ever.
+Sometimes, in the weirdest places ever.

 3. She poops.
 And it stinks.